The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero

 Three AGRs – Dungeness B, Hunterston B and Hinkley Point B – have already ceased generation.
 Hartlepool and Heysham 1 are due to cease production in 2024, and Heysham 2 and Torness in 2028.
 Decommissioning of the AGR fleet will be managed by Nuclear Restoration Services (formerly Magnox).

 The other operational nuclear power station is Sizewell B, the UK’s only pressurised water reactor (PWR), with a generating capacity of 1.2GWe.
 Sizewell B began operations in 1995, and was scheduled to retire in 2035.
 EDF has announced plans to extend its life by at least 20 years, allowing it to contribute to the 2050 target.

 For the latest information, see EDF’s page on its UK nuclear power stations.

 Four gigawatt-scale reactor designs have been formally approved for new build in the UK:

 - Framatome’s EPR (originally the Areva European Pressurised Reactor) is a generation III+ PWR, offering a range of safety, economic and operational improvements over previous designs, and an output of 1.6GWe.
 Two EPRs are now under construction at Hinkley Point C in Somerset.
 EPRs are also under development or operational in Finland, France and China.

 - Westinghouse’s AP1000 is also a Gen III+ PWR, with an output of 1.1GWe.
 AP1000s are under construction or operational at two sites in China and two in the US.

 - The 1.3GWe Hitachi-GE Advanced Boiling Water Reactor (ABWR) operates at lower pressures and temperatures than PWRs, and features a much larger pressure vessel.
-Four ABWRs are already in operation in Japan.
+Four ABWRs are in operation in Japan.

-These four reactors have all completed the generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
+These four reactors have all completed the UK’s generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.

 The UK is also considering the development of small modular reactors based on Gen III+ technologies, as well as new designs of advanced modular reactors based on Gen IV technologies.